JuliaDocs/DocumenterCitations.jl/test/test_anchor_keys/src/index.md

 You can read more about the theory of Lie groups for example in [Chirikjian:2012](@cite).

 Note the ambiguous citations keys, as for Ref.
-[Chirikjian2012](@cite) leads to errors.
+[Chirikjian2012](@cite) are automatically disambiguated.